 10. If you were the CEO of this company what would be the top two things that you would do?

 Why: They want to see what you know about the organisation.
-I recently spent a day interviewing 5 people, of those 5 three of them had done no research whatsoever about the organisation.
+I recently spent a day interviewing five people, of those five, three of them had done no research whatsoever about the organisation.
 Unbelievable in this day and age when information is so readily available and interviews are like hen's teeth.
 Don't go for specifics, stick to key things that bother any CEO.

-As there's a very good chance you'll get asked questions which aren't on this list then here's my suggestion; before you leap in stop and consider for a moment why they are asking the question – once you've got an idea why they're asking it then you're in a much better position to answer it.
+As there's a very good chance you'll get asked questions which aren't on this list then here's my suggestion; before you leap in stop and consider for a moment why they are asking the question—once you've got an idea why they're asking it then you're in a much better position to answer it.
 Tough interview questions really aren't so tough once you know why they're asking them.
-Which is why, for the questions above I've tried to identify why they're asking it before I've given a suggested answer to give you some ideas.
+This is why for the questions above I've tried to identify why they're asking it before I've given a suggested answer to give you some ideas.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.